jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 <code>FirstPolynomial<sup>2</sup> + SecondPolynomial<sup>2</sup> = 0</code> (with the unknowns in SecondPolynomial renamed)
 <code>FirstPolynomial * SecondPolynomial = 0</code>

-So, the set of non-negative even numbers can be represented by combining the above.
+By using the above, you can make a polynomial representing the set of non-negative even numbers.
 More generally, there is an equivalence between determining if a Diophantine equation has integer solutions or non-negative solutions.
 So the default is to focus on non-negative solutions.

 The notion of Diophantine sets can naturally be extended to properties, relations and functions.
 I'll just illustrate those with examples: